KOlofinmoyin/bookmarking/README.md

 As an accuracy conscious user
 So I can remove my bookmark from Bookmark Manager
 I want to delete a bookmark

+As a curious user
+So I can change a bookmark in Bookmark Manager
+I want to update a bookmark
 ```

 ### Test cases: